CGabGit/ETL-Project/README.md

 ---
 ## How to start the application
 ---
-As prerequisits docker-cli (docker-desktop on Windows) and docker-compose have to be installed.
+Prerequisits: docker-cli (docker-desktop on Windows) and docker-compose have to be installed.
 See also https://www.docker.com for further instructions.

+Please notice:
-P.S. all docker-compose commands can only be executed in the root directory of the project where 'docker-compose.yml' is located!
+- All docker-compose commands can only be executed in the root directory of the project where 'docker-compose.yml' is located!
+- The performance of the web scraping module is configured to ensure a fair and responsible use of publicly available website resources.

 |              |                                                                   |
 |--------------|-------------------------------------------------------------------|